 She was annoyed, very annoyed, Carol was very upset, the hike had been interrupted, that idiot ranger, and it got worse, a helicopter landed with a load of policemen.
 Why didn't they put the body in the ground or in the helicopter and leave us girls in peace.

 “I'm Inspector Jangaron.
 Can I have your full attention, please.”

 “Now, have I got this right?
 The six girls saw and heard nothing.
 The escaped prisoner entered the tent with the two adults and threatened one of them with a knife.
 The other adult, named Betty, killed the man with a single blow to the heart through his spine and then dumped the body into that hollow and went back to sleep.”

 “The doctor says that such a blow from the back through the spine to damage the heart is not possible; however that is in his opinion the cause of death.
 Why don't you save a lot of time and tell me what really happened.
 I want you all to come back to the park centre for questioning; either you come quietly or in handcuffs.”

 “We are on holiday, Inspector.
 We're staying on holiday.
 You're seen what Betty did to the prisoner – imagine what she could do to you guys and your pretty-looking helicopter...”

 “Constable, arrest and cuff that one, the one they call Betty who never speaks.”

 “Don't say that we didn't warn you!
 Phone your colleagues in Bigtown and ask about...”

 The constable moved towards Betty and grabbed her arm.
-Betty did a backflip and dislocated the constable's arm – very painful.
+Betty did a backflip and the constable found himself face down on the ground.
 Betty grabbed the handcuffs from the constable, pulled them apart, broke both cuffs and threw them at the inspector.

 The policemen made a dash for the copter and flew away.